KevinBatdorf/code-block-pro/readme.txt

 = How to use in headless =

 Themes are rendered inside the editor as you type or make changes, so the code block itself will work without CSS or JavaScript.
-However, the font loading, copy button, and line highlighting require a tiny bit of JavaScript to funciton.
-Additionally, line blur uses a tiny bit of CSS which you will need to load in yourself or impliment your own.
+However, the font loading, copy button, and line highlighting require a tiny bit of JavaScript to function.
+Additionally, line blur uses a tiny bit of CSS which you will need to load in yourself or implement your own.
 The code tokens and theme styles are inline though, so no need to manipulate the DOM.

 == Screenshots ==